 This woollen kids' base layer balaclava regulates warmth brilliantly.
 The comfy design protects little foreheads, cheeks and necks.

-This kids' base layer balaclava regulates warmth well.
-It's perfect for protecting little foreheads, cheeks and necks.
-The wool-mix knit is soft and warm.
-As this is a lighter style without a lining, it's great for wearing under a beanie or helmet for extra protection and warmth.
-You can also roll it down to protect children's faces – a fab function on a chilly and windy day!
+As this Reima headpiece is a lighter style without a lining, it's great for wearing under a beanie or a helmet for extra protection and warmth.
+You can also pull it up to protect children's faces – a fab function on a chilly and windy day!